A Fun Craft for Toddlers: Painting Poppy Flowers with Balloons

-One word of caution about this project: I am one of those paranoid people who say not to let a 2 year old out of your sight with a latex balloon.
-Even though Elise isn’t mouthing much anymore, I still consider it a big risk.
+One word of caution about this project: I am one of those paranoid people who say not to let a 2-year-old out of your sight with a latex balloon.
+Even though Elise isn’t mouthing anymore, I still consider it a big risk.
 We kept her in her booster seat and monitored her very closely during the project.

 I am kind of paranoid about NEVER giving latex balloons to young children left unattended.
 The combination can be tragic if they mouth the balloon and it bursts.
 The balloon stands were a way of continuing the fun but making sure that the balloons never made it off the table into her hands.

 Your shares are how this site grows and I am sincerely grateful.
 Please consider sharing this with friends on Facebook or to a crafts board on Pinterest.

 All my pictures on my blog & on IG come from my iPhone. :) I have a fancy camera but we lost the charger in a move (IL to SC).
 Anyway… I love your poppy craft!

 So here I was over at From ABCs to ACTs and I was reading this great poppy round up post.
 I thought… wow I like that balloon painting one, it’s so PRETTY!
 Then I thought, I really should do a poppy craft today.
 I clicked the link and lo and behold… it’s YOU!
 My lovely, dear friend!

 This looks gorgeous!
 I’m going to go see if I have some balloons handy.

 Wishing you a lovely day.